Throupy/rpi-led-matrix-applets/README.md

 - [ ] Applet.stop() needs some more sort of memory management - destruction
 - [ ] Improve README
 - [ ] Add an Applet template
+- [ ] Scale between red and green for system usage

 ## Applet Ideas:
 - [ ] Internet speed test